SebWouters/CheMPS2/README.md

 -   HDF5 ([Hierarchical Data Format Release 5](http://www.hdfgroup.org/HDF5/))

-It is parallelized for shared memory architectures with the Open Multi-Processing ([OpenMP](http://openmp.org/wp/)) API.
-In the future, the parallelization of CheMPS2 for shared memory architectures will be extended to a hybrid scheme with both shared (OpenMP) and distributed (MPI) memory parallelization.
+It is parallelized for shared memory architectures with the Open Multi-Processing ([OpenMP](http://openmp.org/wp/)) API and for distributed memory architectures with the Message Passing Interface ([MPI](http://www.mpi-forum.org/)).
+A hybrid combination of both parallelization strategies is supported.

 ### 2. Download